If you're having a dispute with a neighbour, there are things you can do to try to resolve it including:

 - let them know that if they don't cut it, you'll apply to the council for a 'high hedge notice'

-If you ask the council for help, they'll send someone to your home to check whether the hedge is high.
-If they think it is, the hedge owner must trim the hedge to comply with the law.
+If you ask the council for help, they'll send someone to your home to check whether the hedge is a high hedge.
+If they think it is, the hedge owner may have to trim the hedge to comply with the law.

 Both the person who complained and the person with the hedge can appeal the council's decision.